Restaurant Format

 How to Read a Sichuan Menu

 A Sichuan menu is organized by flavor patterns, heat level, cold dishes, dry-fried dishes, water-boiled dishes, tofu, noodles, and shared rice dishes.
+In practice, the most useful reading clues are often texture plus the kind of chile oil or numbing effect the dish announces.

 Format map